 Where Chicago meets upon a single day

-The Chicago Community Trust’s On the Table is an annual forum designed to take people places – to offices, schools, libraries, restaurants and other spaces where they meet others, share ideas and explore ways to improve our region.
+The Chicago Community Trust’s On the Table is an annual forum designed to bring people together to make good things happen.
+Whether they gather in homes, offices, schools, libraries, restaurants or other spaces, they meet with others to share ideas and explore ways to improve our region.
 The results are exciting new relationships, elevated civic conversations and genuine pathways toward collaborative action – outcomes that make our communities more connected, resilient and resourceful.

-Tens of thousands of people have engaged with On the Table since it was launched in 2014.
+Here, tens of thousands of people have engaged with On the Table since it was launched in 2014.
 Perhaps you’ve been a host or guest – or, maybe this year will mark your first participation.
 Either way, everyone is welcome.
 Everyone is an expert.
 Browse our planning tools for hosts, download and share our one-page fact sheet, and read real-life examples to inspire what you do after On the Table.